HTTPArchive/almanac.httparchive.org/src/content/en/2021/capabilities.md

 1. The website <a hreflang="en" href="https://system-scanner.net/">System Scanner</a> uses nine APIs: It shows an overview of the system information exposed by the browser, including sensor information provided by the Generic Sensor API.
 1. Eight sites use eight Fugu APIs: One of them is the aforementioned <a hreflang="en" href="https://excalidraw.com/">Excalidraw</a>, an online drawing tool for creating drawings in a hand-drawn style.
 As a traditional productivity app, it benefits from the new capabilities.

+Some websites from the result set are Internet forums based on <a hreflang="en" href="https://www.discourse.org/">Discourse</a>.
+This forum software supports a total of eight Fugu APIs.
+Discourse-based forums are installable and support, among others, the Badging API to show the amount of unread notifications.

 The results also include sites that aren't proactively using the APIs.
 For example, some sites ship library code that could theoretically access the capabilities.
 Some sites check for the presence of Fugu APIs to determine the user's browser.

 ## Conclusion
 Capabilities help move the web forward by unlocking more and more use cases for developers.
 As this chapter shows, developers use the new web platform APIs to build powerful applications.
 In contrast to their platform-specific counterparts, those applications don't necessarily need to be installed to the system and don't require any additional third-party runtimes or plug-ins to work.
 They run on any platform that can run a powerful browser.

-One example of this concept working is the Visual Studio Code IDE.
+One example of this concept working is Visual Studio Code.
 This application has always been web-based, but it still relied on platform-specific application wrappers like Electron.
 Thanks to capabilities like the File System Access API, Microsoft was able to release the application as a browser application (<a hreflang="en" href="https://vscode.dev">vscode.dev</a>) in October 2021.
-Almost all IDE features work here, except access to the terminal, since there is no capability for this yet.
+Almost all features work here, except debugging or terminal access, since there is no capability for this yet.

+Another example is <a hreflang="en" href="https://photoshop.adobe.com">Adobe Photoshop</a>, which was also released as a web application in October 2021.
+Photoshop also uses several of the capabilities presented here, as well as WebAssembly, to migrate existing code to the web.
+Thus, the Capabilities project paves the way for entire categories of applications to finally migrate to the web.